mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Inherited Centralization {#network}

-Most Internet protocols depend on other, "lower-layer" protocols.
+Most Internet protocols and applications depend on other, "lower-layer" protocols.
 The features, deployment, and operation of these dependencies can surface centralization risk into functions and applications build "on top" of them.

 For example, the network between endpoints can introduce centralization risk to application-layer protocols, because it is necessary for communication and therefore has power over it.
 A given network might block access to, slow down, or modify the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating pressure to use other services, which can in turn result in centralization of them.